lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_AWS/README.md

    ```
    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_AWS/blob/main/Img/3%20creating%20aws%20secret.png" width=800 />

-3. Verify that the secret was created
+3. Confirm that the secret was created:
    ```bash
      kubectl get secret
    ```
-4. The secret is going to be used in the deployment configuration file to fetch the image.
+4. Use this secret in your Kubernetes deployment manifest to pull the image from ECR.

 ### Updating the Deployment YAML file
 1. In your Java-Maven-App repository (forked from the previous demo6), create a new feature branch.

-2. In deployment.yaml, update the imagePullSecret to use the AWS registry
+2. Open the deployment.yaml file and update the imagePullSecrets section to use the AWS ECR secret:
    ```bash
           spec:
             imagePullSecrets: